leonardosecchin/leonardosecchin.github.io/_pages/research.md

 If you are unable to download a paper, please email me.

+1. **On the convergence of augmented Lagrangian strategies for nonlinear programming** [[doi](https://doi.org/10.1093/imanum/drab021)] [[preprint](http://www.optimization-online.org/DB_HTML/2020/03/7701.html)]
+   R. Andreani, A. Ramos, A. A. Ribeiro, L. D. Secchin, A. R. Velazco
+   IMA Journal of Numerical Analysis, 42(2), 1735-1765, 2022

 1. **Convergence of Quasi-Newton Methods for Solving Constrained Generalized Equations** [[doi](https://doi.org/10.1051/cocv/2022026)] [[preprint](http://www.optimization-online.org/DB_HTML/2021/05/8400.html)]
    R. Andreani, R. M. Carvalho, L. D. Secchin, G. N. Silva
    To appear in ESAIM: Control, Optimisation and Calculus of Variations, 2022